vitoivan/create_flask_app/README.md

 ### _(if needed)_ Update `gitignore` and `env` files:

+1. in the folder `/files`:
-- Modify the files above with your project/personal configuration.
+   1. Modify the files above with your project/personal configuration.

 ## Setup: